stanislaw7k/pw-ecommerce-inp/README.md

 - https://www.demoblaze.com
 - any other e-commerce website suitable for the task

+### 📝 Comments

+- Looks like _saucedemo.com_ and _demoblaze.com_ doesn't have search functionality so I chose **prestashop.com**

 ## Primary task

 Task list (primary):

-- Launch the preferred browser and Navigate to the specified website URL
+1. Launch the preferred browser and Navigate to the specified website URL
-- Enter the product name into the search field and Execute the search operation.
+2. Enter the product name into the search field and Execute the search operation.
 Validate that the search results display the correct product
-- Add the product to the shopping cart.
+3. Add the product to the shopping cart.
 Confirm that the cart correctly displays the added product
-- Proceed to the checkout page.
+4. Proceed to the checkout page.
 Fill in all required information fields
-- Navigate to the payment options page.
+5. Navigate to the payment options page.
 Verify the availability of all listed payment methods
-- Complete the purchase process.
+6. Complete the purchase process.
 Ensure the order confirmation page loads successfully and displays the correct order details

 ## Additional tasks